presnick/ProgramsInformationPeople/_sources/Testing/Testingclasses.rst

          """L should be a list of numbers (ints or floats).
 The return value should be the maximum absolute value of the numbers in L.""" return max(L, key = abs)

-.. mchoicemf:: test_questionmore_testing_4
+.. mchoice:: test_questionmore_testing_4
    :answer_a: return value test
    :answer_b: side effect test
-   :correct: b
    :feedback_a: The sort method always returns None, so there's nothing to check about whether it is returning the right value.
    :feedback_b: You want to check whether it has the correct side effect, whether it correctly mutates the list.
+   :correct: b

    We have usually used the sorted function, which takes a list as input and returns a new list containing the same items, possibly in a different order.
 There is also a method called sort for lists.
 It changes the order of the items in the list, and returns the value None.
 Which kind of test case would you use on the sort method?